 I remember as a kid my parents received so many Christmas cards.
 We used to hang them around the doorways as decorations.
 There aren’t nearly so many people who send out Christmas cards as there used to be because of this digital age we live in.

 You can send some fun Christmas cards online, but there is something special about receiving a handwritten card.
+Perhaps a handwritten Christmas card will be a part of your Christmas tradition?

 Tradition #3 Christmas Movies